The Bad Lord Byron: Critical

 The movie received bad reviews.
 Dennis Price later said "One day I hope to have enough money to make another Byron film — the real story.
 And if I could get hold of all the scenes we shot and which never appeared in the film, two-thirds of the job would be done."

 A critic for Time Out has written of the film:

 Not as bad as its reputation would suggest, since it is well acted and stylishly shot, but the script is undeniably silly.
 Starting with Byron (Price) dying in Greece, it cuts to a celestial trial at which the women in his life appear to give evidence, their stories being seen in flashback.
 The fatuous point is to determine whether Byron is a great poet and fighter for liberty or a bad, evil rake.
 Very basic stuff, historically inaccurate and not made any more convincing by the eventual revelation that the judge is Byron himself (though his lines have hitherto been delivered by someone else).

 Box-office

 The film was a box-office disaster.
 By the end of its theatrical first-run release, in 1953, it had earned £75,000, recording a loss of £179,200.
 According to one account, the producer's receipts were £31,200 in the UK and £13,500 overseas.

 Muriel Box recalled it was the film "that cost us most money" although it "was meticulously researched and several authors worked on it; Dennis Price was very good as Byron, but people didn't go for it.
 I could understand the academics wanting something more literary, but you couldn’t have more of that if you wanted mass audiences.
 I thought it was a reasonable saga of his life, and was very disappointed because we worked like stink on it."

 Book

-Sydney Box and Vivian Cox wrote a book on the making of the film which was published in 1949.
+Sydney Box and Vivian Cox wrote a book on the making of the film, The Bad Lord Byron, which was published in 1949 by Convoy Publications in London.